Hot-key/serverless-lambda-edge-pre-existing-cloudfront/README.md

           includeBody: false # Whether including body or not within request
         # ---- Optional Property -----
           stage: dev # Specify the stage at which you want this CloudFront distribution to be updated
+          minTTL: 0 # CloudFront Minimum TTL you want to set
+          maxTTL: 31536000 # CloudFront Maximum TTL you want to set
+          defaultTTL: 3600 # CloudFront Default TTL you want to set
+          cookies:
+            forward: none # CloudFront Forward Cookies "none", "whitelist", "all"

 plugins:
   - serverless-lambda-edge-pre-existing-cloudfront